Health-RI/molgenis-fdp-harvester/README.md

 retrieved from the graph and parsed by the profile `MolgenisEUCAIMDCATAPProfile`, using the methods `RDFParser.datatsets()`, `RDFParser.datasetseries()`, and `RDFParser.persons()` respectively.
 The gather stage ends with the creation of a list of `HarvestObject`s.
 With `DCATRDFHarvester.fetch_stage()`, it is checked if the IDs of the concepts are unique.
-In the `DCATRDFHarvester.harvest_stage()` method the API calls to the harvesting MOLGENIS catalogue are made.
+In the `DCATRDFHarvester.import_stage()` method the API calls to the harvesting MOLGENIS catalogue are made.

 This harvester is tested on https://catalogue-eucaim.grycap.i3m.upv.es/Eucaim/api/rdf, where the metadata is shown